 Early History of the MacScanlynd family

-Another 155 words (11 lines of text) covering the years 127 and 1272 are included under the topic Early MacScanlynd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacScanlynd research.
+Another 77 words (6 lines of text) covering the years 127 and 1272 are included under the topic Early MacScanlynd History in all our PDF Extended History products and printed products wherever possible.

 MacScanlynd Spelling Variations

 People who were accounted for by scribes and church officials often had their name recorded many different ways because pronunciation was the only guide those scribes and church officials had to go by.
 This resulted in the problem of one person's name being recorded under several different variations, creating the illusion of more than one person.
 Among the many spelling variations of the surname MacScanlynd that are preserved in archival documents are Scanlan, O'Scannell, O'Scanlan, O'Scanlon, MacScanlan, Scanlin and many more.